 - Always pass trucks on the left side; the right side is full of blind spots.

 - If you must pass a truck, pass it as quickly as you can.

-If you or someone you love is hurt in a central Florida truck accident, you’ll need sound advice regarding your rights and options.
-An Orlando accident attorney at Page & Eichenblatt can provide reliable advice and aggressive representation that a truck accident victim will need.
+If you have been injured in a truck accident, you will need sound advice regarding your rights and legal options.
+An Orlando truck accident attorney at Page & Eichenblatt can provide reliable advice and aggressive representation that a truck accident victim will need.

-An experienced accident attorney will investigate exactly how a truck accident happened and how you were injured.
-Your attorney will examine the evidence, question the witnesses, determine which party or parties are liable, and fight hard for the compensation that you’ll need.
+Our attorneys will investigate the crash to determine why it occurred.
+Your attorney will examine the evidence, question the witnesses, determine which party or parties are liable, and fight hard for the compensation that you deserve.

-This is important: If you are injured in any traffic accident in Florida, you must be examined and/or treated by a healthcare professional within the first fourteen days after the accident or you will not be compensated by an insurance company for your medical bills and lost wages.
+This is important: If you are injured in a truck accident in Florida, you must seek medical attention from a healthcare professional within the first 14 days after the accident.
+If you miss this deadline, you will not be able to use your personal injury protection (PIP) coverage.

-Florida’s “14-Day Rule” is strict and strictly enforced, but you really must be examined immediately after a truck accident.
-If you don’t seek immediate medical attention, a latent or hard-to-detect injury could quickly – or slowly – emerge as a serious medical condition.
+Florida’s “14-Day Rule” is strictly enforced, so you really must be examined immediately after a truck accident.
+If you don’t seek immediate medical attention, a hard-to-detect injury could quickly – or slowly – emerge as a serious medical condition.

 Schedule A Free Consultation With Our Truck Accident Attorneys